Letsfindme/SpringBoot-photoLib/Readme.md

 ## Copyleft

-This project is licensed under the Copyleft License .
+This project is licensed under the Copyleft License.

 ## Acknowledgments

-* This project is developed for educational purposes only
+* This project is developed for educational purposes only.